Some people have an irrational fear of doctors. While some of us have been victimized so severely, that we may never trust one again.

-Instead of checking to see if the results were correct or even mine, he questioned whether I really had an appendectomy…..
+One would think he would have checked to see if the results were correct or even mine.
+Instead, he questioned whether I really had an appendectomy…..
 I told him he could call the hospital where it took place if he had any more questions.

-Later after this surgery meant to address the rest of the botched hysterectomy, I asked the attending surgeon if he saw an appendix….
+Later after surgery, I asked the attending surgeon if he saw an appendix.
 He said NO!
-The validation joy didn’t last long as I soon began dealing with the fallout from the errors he made during surgery.
+The validation joy didn’t last long.
+I soon began dealing with the fallout from the errors he made during surgery.